Johannes-Stoiber/Hydrodynamics-Tutorials/README.md

 - <a href="https://github.com/Johannes-Stoiber/Hydrodynamics-Tutorials/tree/main/12-galaxy">galaxy<a>

 # Description
+Almost all codes use the package <a href="https://github.com/aragagnin/g3read">g3read by Antonio Ragagnin<a>

 Most experiments consist of at least three files:

 - setup\_\*.py: This file creates the initial condition file that was used for the experiment.